Tracking Buyers and Sellers at the 2025 MLB Trade Deadline

 The Dodgers, Cubs, Mets, and Phillies are the cream of the crop in the National League.
 They’re all off to strong starts, but they all have holes to fill.
 They’ll be buying.

 The Giants, meanwhile, have been surprisingly competitive this year.
-Still, if I were writing this last week, I’d have put them in the “wait and see” category, because it’s hard to decide if their success is sustainable.
+I’m still on the fence as to whether or not their success is sustainable.
 However, their aggressive acquisition of Rafael Devers makes it clear that Buster Posey’s Giants are in it to win it.

 As for the Padres, I wondered whether or not to put them in the “a bit of both” category.
 After all, just this past offseason, they were rumored to be shopping (or at least taking calls on) several key players, including Dylan Cease, Michael King, and Luis Arraez.